 The SECRETARY'S CUP will be awarded to the winner of this class.

-2022 winner: Suzy Denner.
+2023 winner: Suzy Denner.

-- A item of paper art.
+- 521 An item of paper art.
 Maximum size 30cm in any dimension.
-Will be displayed on a flat table, please supply your own stand if required. - A hand made retirement card, of an original design.
+Will be displayed on a flat table, please supply your own stand if required. - 522 An aged Birthday Card for either a girl or boy.
 To be created by the exhibitor from base materials and using no commercially made components.
 To be displayed in a transparent cover, which must be removable for judging, on a stand supplied by the exhibitor.
-Please describe the materials and techniques used on a separate card to be displayed with the entry. - A hand made card to celebrate Mothers' Day in which commercially generated components may be used.
+Please describe the materials and techniques used on a separate card - to be displayed with the entry.

+- 523 New Home Card in which commercially generated components may be used.
 To be displayed in a transparent cover, which must be removable for judging, on a stand supplied by the exhibitor.
-Kits may be used in this class. - A hand made special birthday card using sewing techniques.
+Kits may be used in this class. - 524 Father's Day Card using sewing techniques.
 To be displayed in a transparent cover, which must be removable for judging, on a stand supplied by the exhibitor.
-Kits may be used in this class. - An item of decopatch or decopage.
+Kits may be used in this class. - 525 A handmade christmas present in any medium.
 Maximum size 30cm in any dimension.
-Will be displayed on a flat table, please supply your own stand if required. - 526 A decorated flower pot using any technique.
+Will be displayed on a flat table, please supply your own stand if required. - 526 A small item or decoration made from willow no bigger than 20x20cm.